foundeo/cfml-compiler/README.md

 ### CFEngine

 Currently only Lucee is supported.
-You should always specify a CFML engine that exactally matches the version that your code will run on.
+You should always specify a CFML engine that exactly matches the version that your code will run on.
 This way if there are any changes to the lucee compiler in a future version you won't run into incompatibale compiled classes.

 ## Command Arguments